AGRIMA-JAIN/reports-api/README.md

 **Download Tokens** — Single-use, 1-hour tokens mean users can't bookmark download links, which is a minor inconvenience.
 The upside is that a leaked URL can only be used once, which matters for a system handling confidential reports.

-## Custom Business Rule — Completion Score
-What It Is
-A Report cannot be promoted to published unless its Completion Score >= 70.
-The score (0–100) is computed at read time from content quality.
-Score Components
-CriterionPointsNon-empty title + summary+20≥1 finding entry+20≥1 recommendation entry+20All critical entries have body text+15≥1 reviewer assigned+10Due date set+10≥1 attachment+5
-API Behaviour

-GET → metrics.completionScore always visible
-POST → _hints lists exactly what is missing
-PUT status: published → 422 PUBLISH_GATE_FAILED if score < 70

-Implementation
-Single pure function in reportService.ts — no new DB fields, fully unit tested, weights adjustable in one place.
-Justification
-Without this gate, empty unreviewed drafts can accidentally reach published.
-A numeric score was chosen over a binary checklist because it shows partial progress, is easy to render as a progress bar, and the 70 threshold allows publication without demanding perfection (e.g. attachments are encouraged but not mandatory).

 ## Tests

 ```bash